 INITIATIVE Augment planning and zoning staff with additional funding to address high demand for new development.
 In FY 2023-24, PNV will invest \$400,000 to decrease the review time for new development initiatives from 10 months to four months (PNV).

 STATUS The expansion and update of the contract with existing provider was presented to City Council for approval on April 10, 2024.
-PNV staff has commenced discussions with Freese and Nichols to explore integrating their expertise into other projects.
+PNV staff will meet with Freese and Nichols to discuss integrating them into other projects.